 By the turn of the century, the population of the area had grown a little and residents were beginning to show diversification in their occupations.
 As well as farmers the area also boasted a blacksmith, basket maker, carpenter and storekeeper.
 In 1913 the school building was relocated to Park Ridge to replace the old school there, which had succumbed to white ants.

 Throughout the early twentieth century, the Browns Plains area maintained its largely agricultural character.
 Timber getting, continued in the district until the 1950s and 1960s, and sand mining created a string of artificial water holes along Scrubby Creek.
-A post office and store opened in 1956, with the post office named Brownsleigh.
+A post office named Brownsleigh and store opened in 1956.

-By the early 1970s reticulated water was installed land developers had realised the area's potential and were starting to move in.
-The first housing estate in the area was called Ranchwood Hill and consisted of quarter-acre blocks situated just behind the Browns Plains Hotel.
-The developer was Alfred Grant.
+By the early 1970s reticulated water was installed and land developers realised the area's potential and started to move in.
+The first housing estate in the area was developed by Alfred Grant.
+It was called Ranchwood Hill and consisted of quarter-acre blocks situated just behind the Browns Plains Hotel.
 At that time the area was considered to be too remote and the bulk of the land was sold to New Guinea investors.
 The Browns Plains Tavern opened in 1976, a century after the first hotel had opened.
 New shops were constructed on the corner of Browns Plains Road in 1980, including a new post office.
 The place name reverted to Browns Plains.
-It was then further divided into other suburbs such as Regents Park, Hillcrest and Heritage Park which were originally known as Browns Plains.
+It was then further divided into other suburbs such as Regents Park, Hillcrest and Heritage Park.
 A library was located adjacent to the Greenbank RSL in 1993, and major shopping Centre, Grand Plaza, opened in 1994.
-A new library was built in Grand Plaza Drive in 2003 and the shopping centre was substantially extended in 2006.
+The Logan West Library was built in Grand Plaza Drive in 2003 and the shopping centre was substantially extended in 2006.